bhoptee/trueman-chiro/src/pages/index.md

         content: >-
           * Assists in learning exercises and improving technique

-          * Inclusive service at no additional cost to standard consultation / appointment fees
+          * Inclusive service at no additional cost to standard appointment fees

           * Accessible by web browser on PC or by App on smart device - phone or tablet (both Apple & Android)

-          * Ability to set reminders / alerts from the App to do exercises
+          * Ability to set reminders from the App to do exercises

-          * PDF / paper version downloadable for future reference
+          * PDF version downloadable for future reference

           * Coached through exercises as needed in person by your Chiropractor
   - type: section_posts